core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In fact, the proxy adjacent to the origin server is not able to access the encrypted payload of such informative responses.
 Hence, the proxy cannot retrieve the 'ph_req' and 'tp_info' parameters necessary to correctly receive multicast notifications and forward them back to the clients.

 Then, differently from what is defined in {{intermediaries}}, each proxy receiving an informative response simply forwards it back to the client that has sent the corresponding observation request.
-Note that the proxy does not even realize that the message is an actual informative response, since the outer Code field is set to 2.05 (Content).
+Note that the proxy does not even realize that the message is an informative response, since the outer Code field is set to 2.05 (Content).

 Upon receiving the informative response, the client does not configure an observation of the target resource.
 Instead, the client performs a new observe registration request, by transmitting the re-built phantom request as intended to reach the proxy adjacent to the origin server.
 In particular, the client includes the new Listen-To-Multicast-Responses CoAP option defined in {{ltmr-option}}, to provide that proxy with the transport-specific information required for receiving multicast notifications for the group observation.